-The Nominating and Corporate Governance Committee is composed of two directors: Mr. Prygocki and Dr. Goldenberg.
+The Nominating and Corporate Governance Committee is composed of three directors: Messrs.
+Ballaron and Prygocki and Dr. Goldenberg.
 Dr. Goldenberg serves as the Chair of the Nominating and Corporate Governance Committee.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Corporate Governance Committee did not meet during 2018.
+The Nominating and Corporate Governance Committee met one time during 2019.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website at www.verrica.com.